 Cité de l’Automobile – The City of the Automibile

-So when I was in the Alsace region of France recently and found myself in the smallish city of Mulhouse (it’s French not German…so don’t pronounce it MUL-houz, like I thought, but more like muh-LOOZE), I wasn’t too excited about visiting the Musée National de l’Automobile, until I got there.
+So when I was in the Alsace region of France (taking a tour of the German wine route) and found myself in the smallish city of Mulhouse (it’s French not German…so don’t pronounce it MUL-houz, like I thought, but more like muh-LOOZE), I wasn’t too excited about visiting the Musée National de l’Automobile, until I got there.

 If you like cars even a little bit, you will love this place.
 For me, just seeing the old designs and ‘moods’ from the 30s, 40s, and 50s was a treat.
 Plus check out those cool lamp posts in the main hall.
 They are replicas from the ones in Paris on the Pont Alexandre III, one of the bridges spanning the Seine.